alt-react/Active-Directory-Home-Lab/README.md

    1) open a web browser, go to `192.168.10.10:8000`, and log into Splunk Server

-If you have already configured the Windows 10 machine first, the configuration below has been made.
+If you configured the Windows 10 machine first, the configuration below has already been made.
 If not:

    2) at the top of the window, select "Settings", then select "Indexes"
    3) click "OK" then at the top-right, click "New Index"